avigloz/website-markdown/info/about.md

 ## Goals and plans

 Currently, **I'm working as a Backend Engineer for a company called [Mercury<svg width="14px" height="14px" viewBox="0 -5 25 25"><use href="#external-link"></use></svg>](https://mercury.com)**.

+I'm also hoping to become a published (self-published or otherwise) writer by the end of 2024.
+I am slowly gradually a collection of poetry to this end.

 ## Projects